rickyromansyah2045/halocat-dashboard-web/readme.md

     ```
     > **The original .env file is in the submission folder that we have sent**.
 You can also get the original .env file by chatting to the following WhatsApp: https://wa.me/628974842870.

-5. Start Your Apache Local Server
+5. Start Your Local Server
-6. Open Your Browser And Point Your Website on URL/Link Search Bar
+6. Open Your Favorite Browser
+7. Point Your Website on URL/Link Search Bar
-7. Enjoy and Happy Explore!
+8. Enjoy and Happy Explore! #TheCloudFirstWinner

 ## Tech Stack
 - Apache (For Local Development)